 In some of the toughest times in your personal life, you may need the help of an attorney to help navigate the best way through legal recourse and the potential for rightful compensation.

-Joe Lyon in a highly-rated Cincinnati personal injury lawyer who has successfully handled invasion of privacy claims resulting in six figure settlements.
+Joe Lyon in a highly-rated Data Privacy lawyer who has successfully handled invasion of privacy claims resulting in six figure settlements.

-The Lyon Firm recognizes the personal nature of many of these sensitive cases.
+The Lyon Firm recognizes the personal nature of many of these sensitive digital media cases.

 Invasion of Privacy Case Study: (Cincinnati, Ohio): Confidential settlement against former spouse for the publication of private photographs taken during the course of marital relationship.
 Former spouse published erotic photographs on numerous internet sites and forwarded copies to family members to further harass plaintiff.
 The settlement provided a sense of justice, protection, and compensation that will be used to further Plaintiff’s education.

 Invasion of Privacy: Media False Light: (Cincinnati, Ohio): Confidential settlement on behalf of young professional women who was falsely portrayed by the local media as being associated with “sexting high school students.”
 Despite notice of the false light media clip, the local news station continued to run the story with the clip art that falsely linked the Plaintiff to the “sexting” story.

 Privacy is a basic right in the United States, and any individual or company who violates an individual’s privacy can be held liable in a lawsuit.

 Examples of Invasion of Privacy Claims: